gardnmi/spark-connect-local-env/README.md

 ## How to use

-After Docker container is running, open you broswer and got to:
+After the container is running, you can access the following services:

 1. [localhost:8080](http://localhost:8080/) - Spark Master
 2. [localhost:4040](http://localhost:4040/) - Spark UI